BartlettJE/statsresdesign/docs/10-BayesEst.md

 ### Guided example (Schroeder & Epley, 2015)

-For this guided activity, we will use data from the study by [Schroeder and Epley (2015)](https://journals.sagepub.com/stoken/default+domain/PhtK6MPtXvkgnYRrnGbA/full).
+For this guided activity, we will use data from the study by @schroeder_sound_2015.
 We used this in the chapter 9 for the independent activity, so we will explore the data set as the guided example in this chapter to see how we can refit it as a Bayesian regression model.

 As a reminder, the aim of the study was to investigate whether delivering a short speech to a potential employer would be more effective at landing you a job than writing the speech down and the employer reading it themselves.
 Thirty-nine professional recruiters were randomly assigned to receive a job application speech as either a transcript for them to read or an audio recording of them reading the speech.